 God’s means of grace in raising a prominent voice for the voiceless minority of vaccine-hesitant Australians has regrettably not come primarily through the churches, but through a dissenting decision from a Deputy President of the Fair Work Commission.

 Our prayer is that God will continue to raise up many other Lyndall Deans who are not afraid to speak the obvious truth that many in positions of power have avoided: that people should not be coerced.
 We trust that politicians, mainstream media, and ministers of the gospel would take note of the important outcomes in this document and be encouraged to start to speak up in their sphere of influence.
 The justice, mercy and grace of the minority assessment of Deputy President Lyndall Dean should be the majority assessment of the church.

 Tim Grant is the pastor of Mount Isa Baptist Church.
 He is a registered Minister in the Baptist Union of Queensland.
 Tim has a ‘Bachelor of Ministry’ and ‘Master of Arts in Theology.’

 Reverend Matthew Littlefield is the pastor of New Beith Baptist Church.
 He is an ordained Minister in the Baptist Union of Queensland.
 Matthew has a Masters in Theology.

-Pastor Giuliano Bordoni is a registered minister part of Queensland Baptists.
+Giuliano Bordoni is a Queensland Baptists registered minister and he pastors at Grace Church on the northside of Brisbane.
+He also publishes less elaborate and more simple day-to-day kind of content through his personal blog Cruxes Hub.
 Giuliano has a bachelor of Music, as well as a master of Divinity, focused on pastoral studies.